lfedotov-cloudera/ranger_policies_migration/README.md

 Several scripts have been developed to accomplish task:

 Tested and verified on FEPOC public Cloud deployment.
-Was NOT tested on Privte Cloud
+Was NOT tested on Private Cloud